dbos-inc/dbos-transact-py/README.md

 ####

-You can DBOS to build reliable webhooks, event listeners, or Kafka consumers by starting a workflow exactly-once in response to an event.
+Use DBOS to build reliable webhooks, event listeners, or Kafka consumers by starting a workflow exactly-once in response to an event.
 Acknowledge the event immediately while reliably processing it in the background.

 For example: